-Presumably because my life isn’t insane enough already, my family (read: Mrs. Dudette, the “boss-of-all-bosses”) decided the time was right for us to adopt a new dog.
+Presumably because my life isn’t insane enough already, my family decided that the time was right for us to adopt a new dog.
 Frequent 1WD readers will recall that our previous pooch, Samson, had to be put down last Summer while I was in Walla Walla at the 2010 Wine Bloggers Conference.
 We’re dog people at Chateau Dude – no offense to you cat people out there, but I am not down with cats; cats will eat you if you die and that kind of freaks me out.

 Anyway… bear with me, this will come back to wine… eventually…

 Presumably because just getting a dog itself isn’t anywhere near challenging enough, we picked up a rescue case: an 18-month-old, just-had-lots-of-surgery, not-housebroken, kept-outside, never-really-been-walked, underfed, under-weight, and under-loved rescue that is part Cane Corso (Italian Mastiff) and (we think) part Doberman Pinscher.
 His new name (apparently, he has had several) is Bruno, short for “Brunello,” because he’s big and Italian, after all…

 Much like his vinous namesake, there is nothing small about Bruno.
 I think his head and paws alone probably constitute several dozen pounds of lovable-lug, raw power.